lovebes/mekusigjinn-hugo-netlify-cms/site/content/_index.md

     but want to see the limits of what you can accomplish?
 How about a complex problem that needs to be solved in a big company, where you need seasoned veterans to put out fires?
 It's MekusigJinn.
+products:
+  - image: img/illustrations-coffee.svg

-    - Frontend work: Javascript / ReactJS / HTML based design
+    text: "Frontend work: Javascript / ReactJS / HTML based design"
+  - image: /img/illustrations-coffee-gear.svg

-    - Backend work: NodeJS / Golang / Python + DB work
+    text: "Backend work: NodeJS / Golang / Python + DB work"
+  - text: |-

-    - Architecture design/implementation:
+      Architecture design/implementation:
           - Monolith -> Microservice conversion
           - Microservice Architecture greenfield design
           - Data-intensive processing design
           - Real-time data processing
           - Enterprise level IoT layer design
-    - 508 Compliance work:
+    image: img/illustrations-coffee.svg
+  - text: >-
+      508 Compliance work so you can sip coffee while you wait:
           - We specialize in 508 sensitive industries such as healthcare industries
           - White glove approach to your codebase:
                - We'll project manage the entire 508 compliance task with your Marketing team
                - One stop shop for:
                        - Accessibility assessment
                        - Codebase adjustment - we work with your developer team to tweak the codebase, so you don't have to!
-products:
-  - image: img/illustrations-coffee.svg
-    text: We don't just stop at providing a fix for your problem and walk away.
-We don't really care about the code that we write compared to solving and making your life a better, peaceful one than before we got in.
-In times like this - we need gentle servant leadership everywhere, and we strive for it.
-  - image: /img/illustrations-coffee-gear.svg
+    image: img/android-chrome-192x192.png
-    text: So in a way we are a budding dev shop that aspires to solve problems of the world.
-To solve the individuals' web presence, the struggling startups' establishment of MVP's, the happily stretched thin medium sized businesses' that one thing which will make or break that big break.
 values:
   heading: Our values
   text: In our core we strive to be pragmatic and full of heart.
 We strive to not